Ukrainian drone enthusiasts sign up to repel Russian forces

 Unlike the much larger Turkish-built combat drones that Ukraine has in its arsenal, off-the-shelf consumer drones aren’t much use as weapons — but they can be powerful reconnaissance tools.
 Civilians have been using the aerial cameras to track Russian convoys and then relay the images and GPS coordinates to Ukrainian troops.
 Some of the machines have night vision and heat sensors.

-But there's a downside: DJI, the leading provider of consumer drones in Ukraine and around the world, can easily pinpoint the location of an inexperienced drone operator, and no one really knows what the Chinese firm might do with that data.
+But there's a downside: DJI, the leading provider of consumer drones in Ukraine and around the world, provides a tool that can easily pinpoint the location of an inexperienced drone operator, and no one really knows what the Chinese firm or its customers might do with that data.
 That makes some volunteers uneasy.
 DJI declined to discuss specifics about how it has responded to the war.

-“DJI makes its products entirely for civilian use, and we deplore any use of our products to cause harm," company spokesperson Adam Lisberg said by email.
-“However, just like the manufacturers of pickup trucks or mobile phones, we are unable to control how they are ultimately used.”

 "There are a number of tricks that allow you to increase the level of security when using them,” Sushko said.